 The first protest I ever participated in was against a Democratic candidate for President.
 Alabama Gov. George “segregation now, segregation tomorrow, segregation forever” Wallace’s 1964 primary effort exploiting white backlash brought him to Terre Haute, Indiana, and me to my first political action even though I wasn’t yet old enough to vote.
 So Barack Obama’s 2008 election was especially sweet for me.

-As he barnstorms America, I’d like to thank him for several things.
+I’d like to thank him for several things.

 - For appointing the first out gay US Ambassador, Consul General, and federal judge.

 - For ordering an end to President Eisenhower’s ban on gay federal employees, and being the first President to have more than 150 out gays and lesbians working in his Administration.

 - For protecting gays eligible for federal health insurance, and an unprecedented guide for schools, “Protecting Students from Harassment and Hate Crime.

 - For recognizing gays as a “distinct social group” for political asylum.